-Collecting art is very popular hobby among the richest people in the world.
-One of these are expensive paintings.
+Collecting art is a very popular hobby among the richest people in the world.
+One of these is expensive paintings.
 There’re several reasons why people buy expensive paintings that I’ll discuss later in this article.
 In recent years, we’re seeing governments, rulers as well as museums across the world.

-While a lot of buyers prefer anonymity for obvious reasons, some of them disclose their identity.
+While a lot of buyers prefer anonymity for obvious reasons, some of them disclose their identities.

-Therefore, let’s begin by understanding reasons why people buy expensive paintings.
+Therefore, let’s begin by understanding the reasons why people buy expensive paintings.

 Reasons for Buying Expensive Paintings

-Obviously, people, museums and governments don’t buy expensive paintings without reason.
-So why spend millions of Dollars on something that serve no greater purpose?
+Obviously, people, museums, and governments don’t buy expensive paintings without reason.
+So why spend millions of Dollars on something that serves no greater purpose?
 Here’s why.

 Expensive Paintings are Excellent Investments

 Secondly, there’s a lot of prestige in owning expensive paintings.
-Countries such as State of Qatar in the Middle East have bought several expensive paintings for prestige and as form of investment too.
-In such cases, the government holds the paintings and has the choice of displaying at museum or keeping it safe.
+Countries such as the State of Qatar in the Middle East have bought several expensive paintings for prestige and as a form of investment too.
+In such cases, the government holds the paintings and has the choice of displaying them at the museum or keeping it safe.

 Attracting Art Lovers & More Visitors

-Museums and art galleries around the world invest heavily on buying expensive paintings because they attract thousands of art lovers and curious visitors.
-For example, The Louvre in could attract more than 10.2 million visitors in 2018 and 9.6 million in 2019, because they display the world’s most famous expensive painting- Mona Lisa- by Italian artist, Leonardo da Vinci.
-For your information, the number of visitors to The Louvre in 2019 is lower due to riots that affected the French capital during the peak travel months that year.
+Museums and art galleries around the world invest heavily in buying expensive paintings because they attract thousands of art lovers and curious visitors.
+For example, The Louvre could attract more than 10.2 million visitors in 2018 and 9.6 million in 2019 because they display the world’s most famous expensive painting- Mona Lisa- by Italian artist Leonardo da Vinci.
+For your information, the number of visitors to The Louvre in 2019 was lower due to riots that affected the French capital during the peak travel months that year.

 Now that you know that people don’t buy expensive paintings merely to display and gaze at them in their bedrooms or living rooms, let’s see which are the top 10 priciest paintings in the world.